kents00/KNTY-TOON-ADDON/README.md

 ## What is this add-on used for?

 This addon is for individuals who enjoy non-realistic shaders that are 100% procedural, ready for character and landscape rendering, and ready for UV-textured characters.
 You can even use it to create your own advanced materials.
-This allows you to be much more creative with the appearance of your material.
-For the dots and line patterns, you can change the brightness, contrast, rotation, size, RGB offset, and RGB offset rotation.
-There are brightness, contrast, and scale options for the dither and noise nodes.

 #### NOTE